Updated as on 15th December, 2018

 Ans: The Central Board of Excise and Customs (CBEC) in the Department of Revenue, Ministry of Finance has issued guidelines from time to time to ensure that summons provisions are not misused in the field.
 Some of the important highlights of these guidelines are given below:

-i. summons are to be issued as a last resort where assesses are not co-operating and this section should not be used for the top management;
+i. summons is to be issued as a last resort where assesses are not co-operating and this section should not be used for the top management;

 ii. the language of the summons should not be harsh and legal which causes unnecessary mental stress and embarrassment to the receiver;